ndenStanford/ml-mesh/projects/README.md

 # ML projects

-This folder contains the implmentation of all our machine learning projects.
+This folder contains the implementation of all our machine learning projects.
 Each project is split into a maximum of 5 components:

 - ingest
 - prepare